Here’s some examples of the outreach that we do for our local communities and mission giving locally, nationally and internationally.

 Local Outreach and Community Work

 To make use of the brand new kitchen and meeting space facilities in St Andrews a brand new combined event was set up for Lent 2018.
-As part of the benefice lent challenge to ‘do something different this lent’ a community cafe, baby group and bread church have been running on a Thursday morning from 9.30am.
-The cafe is open for the community to pop in for coffee and cakes, with free WiFi available, and the baby group is for our young babies of the town to join us for play.
-Bread Church runs at the same time (a group for new Christians and church members) to meet and chat and make and share bread together over coffee!
-To check accurate dates please click the event link above, or for more details on please click on the flyer.
+As part of the benefice lent challenge to ‘do something different this lent’ a community cafe, baby group and bread church started running on a Thursday morning.
+The events are still running weekly, to check accurate dates please click the event link above, or for more details on please click here.

 St Andrews has a visiting team who visit people in the local area when needed.
 Reasons for visits include recent bereavement, recently moving to the area, returning home from being in hospital, new baby, the elderly and/or lonely, or just because someone might need some company!
 If you know someone who would like a visit or would like to get in touch yourself, please email Sherry or phone 01984 624628.
 We also work with Pulsford Lodge in Wivey, a care home which we visit and lead church services for during the year.